arnognulf/dotfiles/prompt/README.md

 * kitty
 * alacritty

-gradient colors have been tested to be partially or fully broken on
+the following terminals are strict on truecolor parameters and will set color to gray if encountering malformed truecolor control sequences:
 * konsole
 * xterm
+* screen
+* stterm - stterm prints in stderr if any parameters are malformed, great for debugging!

+truecolor is not supported on
 * rxvt, rxvt-unicode
-* screen
-* stterm
+* vt100